+5. Please mind your language – foul language tends to get in the way of the message you’re trying to convey.

-Each curator on @sweden has the right to block twitterers who interact with the account, if she or he deems this necessary.
-Those accounts will be unblocked before a new curator takes over the account the following week.
+Each curator on @sweden has had the right to block twitterers who interacted with the account, if she or he has deemed this necessary.
+Those accounts were then unblocked before a new curator took over the account the following week.

 How can I nominate a future Curator of Sweden?